 ZZL: The Central Interim Storage Facility in Würenlingen, owned and operated by the Zwilag company, itself a subsidiary of the NPP companies.
-Its storage hall for dry storage of spent fuel and vitrified HLW can accommodate 200 transport and storage casks (see Figure 8).
+Its storage hall for dry storage of spent fuel and vitrified HLW can accommodate 200 transport and storage casks.
 The storage facility started operation in 2001.